Skip to main content

 Should I buy collision coverage?

-Often, the car is one of the larger purchases people make, and can real have value.
+Often, a car is one of the larger purchases people make, and can possess real value.
 For most of us, we can treat our car as a toss-away item that’s easily replaced.
 So, like your home, it should be covered.
 It’s pretty simple, without collision coverage, you could be out thousands of dollars if your car is damaged or totaled in an accident.

 Over 75% of our policyholders add collision coverage to their auto policy.